 - The action must be either morally good or neutral.

 - The bad effect must not be the means by which the good effect is achieved.

 - The intention must be the achieving of only the good effect; the bad effect can in no way be intended and must be avoided if possible.

 - The good effect must be at least equivalent in proportion to the bad effect.

 An ectopic pregnancy occurs when the fertilized ovum implants in the fallopian tube or in some other location.
-A mother facing a tubal pregnancy risks imminent rupture of the fallopian tube and thus there exists a danger to both the life of the mother and the child.
+A mother facing a tubal pregnancy risks imminent rupture of the fallopian tube, and thus, there exists a danger to the lives of both the mother and the child.